Jun

 }

-Add a little opencsv to the mix, and install the WordPress CSV import plugin, and you have yourself 281 posts, and 781 comments all nicely imported.
+Add a little opencsv to the mix, and install the Wordpress CSV import plugin, and you have yourself 281 posts, and 781 comments all nicely imported.

 Fantastic stuff.
 I’m going to make good use of this on my next project following Ted’s little idea of prototyping in Grails Console, then saving away the script for later.

 Great work Ted!
-I’m off to find some WordPress templates to make this blog look nice!
+I’m off to find some Wordpress templates to make this blog look nice!